Guerra entre Israel y Hamas en vivo: noticias, combates en Gaza, muertos y más | KRDO

 🔄 Para ver las actualizaciones más recientes haz clic aquí

-A picture taken from Rafah on January 23, 2024, shows flares fired by Israeli soldiers over Khan Yunis in the southern Gaza Strip during Israeli bombardment, amid continuing battles between Israel and the Palestinian militant group Hamas.
-The Israeli army said it had suffered its biggest single-day losses since the start of its ground war in Gaza amid growing pressure on the government to find a way to end the conflict.
+A picture taken from Rafah shows smoke billowing over Khan Yunis in the southern Gaza Strip during Israeli bombardment on January 24, 2024, amid ongoing battles between Israel and the Palestinian militant group Hamas.
 (Photo by AFP) (Photo by -/AFP via Getty Images)

 The-CNN-Wire